mandel-macaque/marille/docs/samples/fswatcher.md

 1. Create a new instance of the FileSystemStructEventFilterer and DiffGenerator.
 This will be the workers that will process the events.
 2. Create a new instance of the FileSystemEventStructErrorHandler and TextFileChangedErrorHandler.
 This will be the error workers that will process any possible exceptions that are thrown by the consuming workers.
-Each worker will be registed to a specific channel.
+Each worker will be registered to a specific channel.
 3. Use the hub to create the channels and workers.
-The hub will create the channels and workers and will registed the workers to the channels.
+The hub will create the channels and workers and will registered the workers to the channels.
    Each channel will have a specific configuration that will define how the events will be delivered.

 ### FileSystemStructEventFilterer implementation